-In any case, I am not doing this for Papa, although it's easy enough to pity him.
+In any case, I did not do it for Papa, although it's natural enough to pity him.
 At ten, I had the strength that he did not.
 When Mama died I stepped up to the task and took over the job of mother as best as I knew how.
-He, on the other hand, has never been the same since.
-I first noticed the shift in him when she began to grow sick, and when she died it was his spirit that was lost.
+He, on the other hand, was never the same since.
+I first noticed the shift in him when she began to grow sick, and when she died it was his spirit that was lost with her.
 His big belly laugh became a thing of the past, his eyes always looking tired and movements stiff.
-It's a shame for Mara especially, who never got to know the man her father once was.
-Then again, she's the only one of us without the memory necessary to miss Mama.
-I think that makes her lucky, but I am not sure.
+I could never decide if it was a shame for Mara especially, who never got to know the man her father once was, or if she was the lucky one for lacking the memory needed to miss Mama.

 They say it takes loss to form appreciation, and I can't argue with that.
-I hope to never again feel the helplessness of losing the best woman I've known, and if protecting the family I have left takes leaving them, then off I go.
+I wanted to never again feel the helplessness of losing the best woman I'd ever know, so if protecting the family I had left required leaving them, then off I went.

-Exhausted as I am, sleep won't come.
-I scoot cautiously closer until I can hear Lucien's breathing, and before I know it everything else falls away.
+Exhausted as I was, sleep wouldn't come.
+I scooted cautiously closer until I could hear Lucien's breathing, and before I knew it everything else fell away.